datastackacademy/data-engineering-101/week_2/ep1/README.md

 # Python Built-in Data Types
 Last week, we looked at lists, strings, numbers, and dictionaries.
-These are the foundations of Python, so we'll practice them today.
+These are the foundations of Python, so we'll review and practice them today.
 We'll also learn more about Python's built-in data types.

 ## Built-in data types